ClickerMonkey/aits/packages/core/README.md

 ## TypeScript Support

-AITS is built with TypeScript and provides excellent type inference:
+@aits is built with TypeScript and provides excellent type inference:

 ```typescript
 // Types are inferred automatically